feddachini/polyglot1/IMPLEMENTATION_GUIDE.md

 ```

 **AI Prompt for Testing**:
-> "Create a comprehensive test suite for the LanguageLearning contract using Cadence 1.0 testing framework:
+> "Create a comprehensive test suite for the LeitnerLang contract using Cadence 1.0 testing framework:
 > 1. Profile creation and setup tests with account storage verification
 > 2. Deck and card creation tests with proper capability testing
 > 3. Card review workflow tests with entitlement validation